BluePyTheDeer251/BluePyTheDeer251/README.md

 - I am somewhat creative
 - I am mostly skilled in Python and Dart (more on that later)
 - I love "rhythm game music"
+- I am Costa Rican (you can also talk to me in Spanish)

 **My coding knowledge:**